Elizabeth Meisinger, Ph.D.

 Phone: (901) 678-4679

-The Child and Family Studies area (CFS) includes faculty and students from several
+The Child and Family Studies area includes faculty and students from several department

-and represents all three of the department's PhD concentrations (Clinical, Experimental,
+Psychology and represents all three of the department's doctoral degree concentrations

-research projects are conducted in a variety of settings including day care programs,
+projects are conducted in a variety of settings, including community agencies, day

-and many provide supervised services through the department's Psychological Services
+to the research area, and many provide supervised practicum experiences through the

-Center.
-Weekly meetings are held on Friday afternoons during which faculty, students,
+Open colloquium series meetings are held weekly on Friday afternoons during which

-Additional Course Requirements for Graduate Students in Child and Family Studies
+Course Requirements for Graduate Students Affiliated with the Child and Family Studies

 Kristoffer S. Berlin, Ph.D.